 Responses will be due by 6 AM of the day we discuss the section in class, and will not be accepted late.
 If a question asks for a computation, then it will likely be graded by WeBWorK.
-If the question requests a yes/no answer, or asks "Why?" then give a thorough explanation in the repsonse box.
+If the question requests a yes/no answer, or asks "Why?" then give a thorough explanation in the response box using correct English grammar, syntax, and punctuation along with appropriate use of ET_EX .
 Cutting and pasting from the textbook without a citation is plagiarism.
-And even providing a citation with a verbatim quote is generally not going to get you any credit.
+And even providing a verbatim quote along with a citation is generally not going to get you any credit.